cirrusflyer275ds/ctx-eor-site/docs/how-it-works.md

 We make it easy to evaluate new talent on the job — before making a full-time offer.

-Here’s how the CTX-EOR model works from start to finish:
+Here’s how the Hireway model works from start to finish:

 ---